This post was originally published on November 6, 2018 and has been updated for accuracy and comprehensiveness.

-1. Wired Home Alarm System
+2. Wired Alarm System

-2. Wireless Home Alarm System
+3. Wireless Home Alarm System

-These alarm systems typically use a control panel and a series of sensors that are connected with built-in radio frequency transmitters.
+Wireless home alarm systems are exactly what they suggest—security systems without wires.
+These alarm systems typically use a control panel and a series of sensors that are connected with built in radio frequency transmitters.

-3. Unmonitored Home Alarm System
+4. Unmonitored Home Alarm System

-4. Monitored Home Alarm System
+5. Monitored Home Alarm System